dorianfong98/ip/docs/README.md

 to execute commands. e.g. typing `help` and pressing enter will bring up all available commands.\
 Here are some example commands you can try:
     * `help`: Brings up all available commands.
-    * `todo Buy some bread`: Adds a todo task with description `Buy some bread` to the task list.
+    * `todo Buy lunch`: Adds a todo task with description `Buy lunch` to the task list.
-    * `event concert /at Stadium 2021-01-09`: Adds an event with description `concert (At: Stadium Jan 9 2021)` to the task list.
+    * `event Coffee Date /at Starbucks 2020-11-09`: Adds an event with description `Coffee Date (At: Starbucks Nov 9 2020)` to the task list.
     * `list`: Lists all available tasks.
     * `delete 1`: Deletes 1st task shown in list.